 Project Bumble Bee

 In the late 1990′s, bee biologists started to notice a decline in the abundance and distribution of several wild bumble bee species.
 Five of these species (western bumble bee, rusty patched bumble bee, yellowbanded bumble bee and the American bumble bee) were once very common and important crop pollinators over their ranges.
 Franklin’s bumble bee was historically found only in a small area in southern Oregon and northern California, and it may now be extinct.
+We’ve recently launched a collaborative citizen science project called Bumble Bee Watch to track these and all other North American bumble bees.

 Recent research indicates that additional species of bumble bees may be in decline.
 Wild bumble bees face many threats including habitat alteration, pesticide use, management practices, and pathogens.
 Recent reports are troubling, but there is much you can do to help!